openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 The ideal storage controller for ZFS has the following attributes:

--  Driver support on major Open ZFS platforms
+-  Driver support on major OpenZFS platforms

    -  Stability is important.